mbeaudor/New_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Maureen Beaudor is currently a postdoc at Laboratoire des Sciences du Climat et de l'Environnement.
+Her research interests include the impact of agricultural practices on atmospheric chemistry and climate and its feedbacks on the surface.
+She is particularly interested in the nitrogen cycle and broadly to other biogeochemical cycles which are important to assess in the future such as the hydrogen cycle.
 {style="text-align: justify;"}